marten-seemann/base-drafts/draft-ietf-quic-transport.md

 ### ACK Frames and Packet Protection

-ACK frames that acknowledge protected packets MUST be carried in a packet that has an equivalent or greater level of packet protection.
+ACK frames MUST only be carried in a packet that has the same packet number space as the packet being ACKed.

-Packets that are protected with 1-RTT keys MUST be acknowledged in packets that are also protected with 1-RTT keys.
+For instance, packets that are protected with 1-RTT keys MUST be acknowledged in packets that are also protected with 1-RTT keys.

-A packet that is not protected and claims to acknowledge a packet number that was sent with packet protection is not valid.
-An unprotected packet that carries acknowledgments for protected packets MUST be discarded in its entirety.

 Packets that a client sends with 0-RTT packet protection MUST be acknowledged by the server in packets protected by 1-RTT keys.
 This can mean that the client is